-MORE WAR SHIPS .- Two new men-of-war have just been commenced at Pembroke.
+More War Ships .- Two new men-of-war have just been commenced at Pembroke.
 They are the Gannet, 8 guns, screw, of 580 tons; and the Greyhound, 17 guns, screw, of 880 tons.
-The following is a list of the ships now building, which show a squadron of great size and weight of armament :- Howe, 121 guns, 1000 horse-power; Windsor Castle, 116, sailing-ship; Revenge, 91, 800 horse-power; Aurora, 51, 400 horsepower; Immortalité, 51 guns, 600 horse-power; Melpomene, 51 guns, 600 horse-power; Orlando, 36, 800 horse-power; Doris, 32, 800 horse-power; Greyhound, 17, 200 horse-power; Gannet, 8, 150 horse-power.
+The following is a list of the ships now building, which show a squadron of great size and weight of armament: Howe, 121 guns, 1000 horse-power; Windsor Castle, 116, sailing-ship; Revenge, 91, 800 horse-power; Aurora, 51, 400 horsepower; Immortalité, 51 guns, 600 horse-power; Melpomene, 51 guns, 600 horse-power; Orlando, 36, 800 horse-power; Doris, 32, 800 horse-power; Greyhound, last Saturday, aged fifty-six.
+He leaves no heir, and 17, 200 horse-power; Gannet, 8, 150 horse-power.
 This reserve squadron will carry 574 guns.
 The Orlando will be the longest frigate in the service, being 300 feet in extent.
 The Doris is the second of the new class 32's, and sister ship to the Diadem.

-THE LIFE-BOAT INSTITUTION .--- Some of the life-boats of the Royal National Life-boat Institution, during the who was engaged as the principal tenor at the King's awful gale which visited the coast last Sunday, were in- Theatre.
-From that time he has dedicated himself to strumental in saving many lives from shipwrecks.
+THE LIFE-BOAT INSTITUTION.-Some of the life-boats of the Royal National Life-boat Institution, during the awful gale which visited the coast last Sunday, were instrumental in saving many lives from shipwrecks.
 The crews of the several life-boats spoke in the highest terms of their qualities.
-It is a gratifying fact that, during the thirty-three years this institution has been established, only one fatal accident-and that occurred more than twenty years ago-has happened to any one of its life-boats.
-COURT-MARTIAL ON AN OFFICER. --- A court-martial has been sitting for the purpose of trying First Lieutenant John Martley Sadleir, Royal Marines, Light Infantry, on the charge of conduct unbecoming an officer and a gentleman.
+It is a gratifying fact that, during the thirty-three years this institution has been established, only one fatal accident-and that occurred more than twenty years ago-has happened to any one of its

+COURT-MARTIAL ON AN OFFICER .- A court-martial has been sitting for the purpose of trying First Lieutepant John Martley Sadleir, Royal Marines, Light Infantry, on the charge of conduct unbecoming an officer and a gentleman.
 First-For having neglected to pay his mess debts and subscriptions; the whole of the debts still remaining unpaid, although he had been repeatedly ordered by Colonels Childs and Dwyer to liquidate the same.
 The sentence of the Court will not be promulgated until after the approval or otherwise of the Admiralty.